DHRUVINcyber/splunk-log-analysis/README.md

 ## Objective

-=The objective of this investigation is to detect suspicious PowerShell abuse activity using Splunk SIEM by analyzing Windows authentication and process creation logs to identify malicious  PowerShell execution techniques, successful compromise attempts, privileged account usage, and account lockout activity.
+-The objective of this investigation is to detect suspicious PowerShell abuse activity using Splunk SIEM by analyzing Windows authentication and process creation logs to identify malicious  PowerShell execution techniques, successful compromise attempts, privileged account usage, and account lockout activity.

 ## Investigation Overview